typst/typst/tests/typ/code/block-invalid.typ

 {1u}

 // Should output `1`.
-// Error: 3 expected semicolon or line break
+// Error: 2:3 expected semicolon or line break
-{0 1}
+// Error: 1:4-1:5 cannot join integer with integer
+{1 2}

 // Should output `2`.
 // Error: 2:12 expected semicolon or line break